abdul-rasool/EDS-Effective-DNA-Storage-System/README.md

 # EDS

-EDS: An Effective DNA File Storage System to Practically Archive and Retrieve Medical Data
+EDS: An Effective DNA-Based File Storage System for Practical Archiving and Retrieval of Medical MRI Data

 ## What is EDS?